sleepjie/Valanar/Valanar Superdocument.md

 - Whaler’s Bay

 ##### Military and Naval Power
-Much of the Nydessan military’s modus operandi originates from the Draymond Empire.
+Much of the Nydessan military’s modus operandi originates from the Draymond Empire; as a direct result of their influence in the conquering of Nydessa (or perhaps lack thereof) the invading Humans slowly adopted guerrilla tactics

+The Iron Banner, Nydessa's military branch, benefits massively from its access to ironwood; not only are their shields anti-flammable, their siege equipment and fortifications are likewise next to impossible to destroy.

 The construction of indomitable warships made almost exclusively from ironwood positions Nydessa as a formidable naval power, a legacy rooted in its history as excellent seafarers; many history’s most notable admirals and generals have been Nydessan stock.
 This advantage on the seas, combined with its geographical location and strong military tradition, ensures Nydessa's continued dominance and influence in the region.